jordonsc/inu-py/README.md

 ### Monitor

-    ./inu monitor
+    ./inu monitor [-l] [-a] [-c] [-s] [-b]

-Starts a network monitor, displaying logs, alerts and optionly even heartbeats.
+Starts a network monitor, displaying logs, alerts and optionally even heartbeats.

 ### Settings

     ./inu settings --help

 Allows you to view or edit settings for every device on the network.
 Device settings are stream-based, so clients should update settings as you edit them.
+The settings command also displays device information, heartbeats and allows you to send commands directly to the device.

+For robotics devices, you can jog the device actuators (when in `disabled` mode only).

 ### Bootstrap